 Abuse may manifest in many ways.
 New onset of depression, new or worsening anxiety, or aggression may all point to emotional abuse.
 Physical injuries, including falls, wounds, fatigue, weight loss, and poor hygiene, may arise from abuse.
 Genital bruising or unexplained STDs can result from sexual misconduct.
 You may also discover financial abuse like new accounts or abnormal transactions.
 Neglect presents through unsanitary linens, infections, and poor nutrition.

 Before placing your loved one in a nursing home, take time to fully vet the facility.
 It is your right to ask questions, read reviews, and take note of conditions.
 When you visit, look for how the staff is interacting with the existing residents.
 Pay attention to how the facility smells, particularly outside of the common rooms.
 Is it hard to find nurses or other staff members?
 (It shouldn’t be).
 Do you frequently hear call bells ringing out for extended periods of time?
 Do you see trays of cold food around (all signs of understaffing).
 Also, continue to pay attention after a family member is admitted.
 Make sure that you are familiar with and remain watchful for the signs of all types of abuse discussed above.
 It is also helpful to have as much open communication with your loved one as possible.
 If you suspect the abuse of any elders in a nursing home, bring it to the attention of the facility’s administration and the director of nursing, and contact an experienced nursing home abuse lawyer in NJ.

 Elder abuse is seldom obvious.
 Abuse includes deprivation of needed goods and services, denial of access to hygienic conditions, etc., and frequently does not give rise to obvious signs of harm (such as bruising).
-Your loved one may also have suffered harm which you can’t see, such as emotional injuries or financial exploitation.
-A nursing home abuse lawyer in NJ, like the expert team at Davis & Brusca, LLC, may be able to give you some tips to help you better guard your family from elder abuse.
+Your loved one may also have suffered harm that you can’t see, such as emotional injuries or financial exploitation.
+A nursing home abuse lawyer in NJ, like the expert team at Davis & Brusca, LLC, may be able to give you some tips to help you better guard your family against elder abuse.